LauroSilveira/spring-reactive-api/README.md

 ### Introduction
 To learn more about asynchronous programming I decided to create an API using Spring WebFlux.
 But what does this API do?
-Basically, there are currently two endpoints to list all users and another to obtain complete user information with their books, albums and posts.
+Basically, there are currently three endpoints to list all users and another to obtain complete user information with their books, albums and posts.
-All the information comes from the website https://jsonplaceholder.typicode.com which returns fictitious data.
-It is possible to access this API through the url [spring-reactive-api-production.up.railway.app](https://spring-reactive-api-production.up.railway.app/webjars/swagger-ui/index.html).

 ### Setup